alexylem/jarvis-gmail/README.md

 - optionally write the Description / Usage sections in several languages -->
 ## Description
-Tells you number of unread emails you have on your gmail account.
+Tells you number of unread emails you have on your gmail account, and who sent the last email.

 ## Usage
 ```
 You: Vérifie mes emails
-Jarvis: Vous avez 2 emails non lus
+Jarvis: Vous avez 2 emails non lus, le dernier est de Alex

 You: Vérifie mes emails
 Jarvis: Vous n'avez aucun email non lu